maceto2016/NestJSDynLoad/README.md

 The principles used in this article allow for various implementations including your own version of module lazy-loading.

-Could you be implementing the **_registerAsync_** version using the NestJS ConfigService to load the file list from fileSpec defines in env files?
+Could you be implementing the **_registerAsync_** version using the NestJS ConfigService to load the file list from fileSpec defined in env files?

 It's up you!